 Pet Shipping for Customers

-When shipping pets, it's more important than ever to make sure that you trust your service provider and that you've prepared your pet.
+When shipping pets, it's more important than ever to make sure that you trust your service provider and that you've thoroughly prepared your pet for travel.

 - Age: Travel and being away from family is stressful, even for healthy pets.
 If your pet is very young or very old this stress can cause some major problems.
 We do not recommend transporting pets under 10 weeks of age.

 - Health: If your pet has any condition that may be exacerbated by this stress, such as asthma or seizure disorders, it might not be the right time to transport them.
-Many providers will require a health certification to verify that your pet is up to date on its shots and has been cleared for travel.
-Any pets with communicable conditions such as kennel cough or fleas should not be transported until they have completed treatment.
+Many providers will require a health certification to verify that your pet is current on its shots and has been cleared for travel.
+Any pets with communicable conditions such as kennel cough or fleas should not be transported until they've completed treatment.

 - Identification: It's a good idea to have your pet microchipped.
 If your pet can wear a collar, make sure they have one that includes an ID tag.
 The tag should include the pet's name, your name and phone number, and the destination address.
 Don't forget to take pictures of your pet before they travel.

 - Breed: Certain breeds of dogs and cats are at particularly high risk for breathing incidents during transportation.
-Snub nosed dogs, like pugs, Boston Terriers, boxers, some mastiffs, Pekingese, Lhasa Apsos, Shih tzus and bulldogs can go into distress easier due to stress or high temperatures.
-Himalayan and Persian cat breeds carry similar concerns.
+Stress and high temperatures are common triggers of respiratory distress.
+Take special care when transporting snub nosed pets like Pugs, Boston Terriers, Boxers, Pekingese, Lhasa Apsos, Shih tzus, Bulldogs, and some Mastiffs.
+Himalayan and Persian cats have similar reactions to travel.

-Take your pet to their veterinarian for a check up before transporting and inform them of your pet's travel plans.
-Listen to your vet’s advice; if they suggest that your animal is too old or weak for travel, try to find your pet a new home with a friend of family member.
-It’s better to have your pet safe at home than for them to be injured during the travel process.
+Take your pet to their veterinarian for a checkup before transporting and inform them of your pet's travel plans.
+Listen to your vet’s advice.
+If they suggest that your animal is too old or weak for travel, consider alternative plans for your furry friend.
+Travel risks should be taken seriously, and it's important to do what's best for the pet.

 - Season & Temperature: We discourage shipping pets in extreme heat.
 If you absolutely cannot wait for cooler temps, please confirm that your provider's vehicle has working air conditioning and that your pet will get frequent breaks for fresh air.

-- Food & Medications: Make sure that your pet has everything they will need for the ride (and then some).
-In case there are unavoidable delays, you will want to make sure your service provider has enough food and any medications necessary to safely deliver your pet to his/her final location.
+- Food & Medications: Make sure that your pet has everything they'll need for the ride (and then some).
+In case there are unavoidable delays, you'll want to make sure your service provider has enough food and any medications necessary to safely deliver your pet to his/her destination.

 - Mode of Transportation: Will your pet travel via plane, train or automobile?
 Check to ensure you have all the required certifications and/or paperwork for the method of transportation your provider will use.

-- Travel Kennel: Kennels and crates are an essential piece to ensure your pet is safely transported.
+- Travel Kennel: Kennels and crates are essential to safe pet transportation.
 Make sure your kennel is large enough that your pet can sit, stand, lie down, and turn around comfortably.
 Also, make sure to get them acclimated to their kennel/crate prior to their trip.

 Your Service Provider

-Make sure you're comfortable with your service provider and how they will treat your pet.
+Make sure you're comfortable with your service provider and how they'll treat your pet.
 Ask some questions in Q&A before selecting a transporter: